relick/Sovereign-of-a-Dying-Hell/game/src/Jam15/Jam-TODO.md

 - Show the influence that might be gained when making a choice
 - ~~Snap transition to black at the end of a scene~~, and titles for each scene fading/sliding in/fading out before the overall fade in
 - ~~Different font for desc~~
+- Bouncing, up arrow with 'WIN' text beneath, at the midpoint of the vote bar

 # Sound
 - Different clicks per character